TOP 10 FASHION DESIGNERS IN NIGERIA

 Deola Sagoe a finance and management graduate cum fashion designer

-This Nigerian diva is a believer of an age old colourful tradition which she translates into the many layers and complexities of her remarkable designs.
-Deola’s Sagoe celebration of the African glamour and prints has gained her international fans like Oprah and Will Smith.
+This Nigerian diva is a believer of an age-old colorful tradition which she translates into the many layers and complexities of her remarkable designs.
+Deola’s Sagoe celebration of the African glamour and prints have gained her international fans like Oprah and Will Smith.
 She has also gained a lot of international recognition and popularity for her work with awards such as the MNET/ Anglo Gold African designs 2000 awards.

 And in her own words, she is a woman with many layers ‘much like the multi-layered designs I craft.’
 These layers consist of motherhood (mother to three wonderful children), degrees from the University of Miami, University of Lagos and Masters in Finance and Management.
 She is known for her creativity and this definitely speaks for itself as she continues to celebrate Nigeria in her own style.

-Talk of fashion, talk of Zizi Cardow, A multi-award winning designer, Zizi Cardow has been able to sell to the international scene, our cultures and fabrics.
-Since The label ‘Zizi’ was launched in the year 2000, as she keeps accumulating awards for uniqueness.
-Zizi’s designs have walked many a catwalks from Milan to Paris, Cape Town, USA and beyond taking Nigerian fashion beyond its shores.
+Talk of fashion, talk of Zizi Cardow, A multi-award winning designer, Zizi Cardow has been able to sell to the international scene, our cultures, and fabrics.
+The label ‘Zizi’ was launched in the year 2000, as she keeps accumulating awards for uniqueness.
+Zizi’s designs have walked many catwalks from Milan to Paris, Cape Town, USA and beyond taking Nigerian fashion beyond its shores.